 - Panic Disorder

-Most of these disorders can have disassociative symptoms themselves and may bring an onset of depersonalization/derealization disorder.
+Most of these disorders can have disassociative symptoms themselves and may onset depersonalization/derealization disorder.

 Does treatment work for Depersonalization disorder (DPD/ DPDR)?

 Outcomes for treatment are good.
-Both patient and therapist must work diligently for recovery to be successful longterm.
+However, both patient and therapist must work diligently for recovery to be successful long-term.
 The therapist must work with the patient to discover the memories and stressors that trigger episodes of disassociation.
-By looking at the underlying reasons for the condition, patients can learn how to cope with anxiety, fear, and stress.
+By looking at the underlying reasons for the condition, patients can learn to cope with anxiety, fear, and stress.

 Having depersonalization/derealization episodes can be very disorienting and troublesome.
-The characteristics of the condition keep you emotionally distant from yourself and the world around you.
+In addition, the characteristics of the condition keep you emotionally distant from yourself and the world around you.

-By working with a therapist and learning how to manage stress and anxiety, people with depersonalization/derealization are able to live normal lives.
+By working with a therapist and learning how to manage stress and anxiety, people with depersonalization/derealization can live everyday lives.

 If you would like to learn meditation to help you manage anxiety and stress, MindTastik can help.
-We have hundreds of meditations that are relaxing and soothing.
-Whether you are just beginning a meditation practice or want to enhance your current practice, MindTastik is here for you.
+We have hundreds of reflections that are relaxing and soothing.
+So whether you are just beginning a meditation practice or want to enhance your current routine, MindTastik is here for you.
 You can download MindTastik on the Apple App Store or Google Play.